Griatch/har2lilua/README.md

    dev consoles; choose the Network tab/section.
 Reload the page and click a link.
 Then right-click in the console and select to save as HAR.
 Save as, say, `mytest.har`.
-2. Run `python har2lilua path/to/mytest.har`.
-This creates `mytest.lua`.
+2. Run `python har2lilua path/mytest.har`.
+This creates `path/mytest.lua`.
 3. Go to loadimpact.com, log in to the dashboard and copy/paste the contents of `mytest.lua` as a new user scenario.
 You can then tweak it manually if you want.